Nedd Brockmann 'went through hell and back 10 times' as he ran nearly 2,500 miles across Australia in 47 days - Local News 8

 Brockmann puts it differently.
 “I think 70-80% of it was like: we’re in the depths of hell,” he says, “and 20% of it was pretty okay.”

-After weeks of waking up at 3:30 a.m. to avoid running in Australia’s relentless heat as much as possible, Brockmann is now ready to catch up on sleep.
+After weeks of waking up at 3:30 a.m. to avoid spending too long running in Australia’s relentless heat, Brockmann is now ready to catch up on sleep.
 He has no immediate plans to return to his day job as an electrician, instead devoting time to reflecting on what he’s just achieved.

 He was four days short of the fastest ever crossing of Australia by foot but believes that became a blessing in disguise.